 [The phrase “whatsoever ye shall ask”] referred particularly to the apostles in their work of spreading the gospel; it is, however, true of all Christians, if what they ask is in faith, and according to the will of God, James 1:6; 1 John 5:14.

 Many are perplexed by the statement of Christ, that the Apostles would do greater works than he had done I pass by the other answers which have been usually given to it, and satisfy myself with this single answer.
 First, we must understand what Christ means; namely, that the power by which he proves himself to be the Son of God, is so far from being confined to his bodily presence, that it must be clearly demonstrated by many and striking proofs, when he is absent.
-Now the ascension of Christ was soon afterwards followed by a wonderful conversion of the world, in which the Divinity of Christ was more powerfully displayed than while he dwelt among men.
-Thus, we see that the proof of his Divinity was not confined to the person of Christ, but was diffused through the whole body of the Church.

 [Jesus is saying that] the miracles which I have wrought could not have been wrought but by the omnipotence of God; but that omnipotence can work greater.
 And those who believe on my name shall, through my almighty power, be enabled to work greater miracles than those which l have ordinarily wrought.

 Perhaps the greater works refer to the immense multitudes that were brought to God by the ministry of the apostles.
 By the apostles was the doctrine of Christ spread far and wide; while Christ confined his ministry chiefly to the precincts of Judea.
 It is certainly the greatest miracle of Divine grace to convert the obstinate, wicked heart of man from sin to holiness.
-This was done in numberless cases by the disciples, who were endued with power from on high, while proclaiming remission of sins through faith in his blood.
+This was done in numberless cases by the disciples, who were endued [sic] with power from on high, while proclaiming remission of sins through faith in his blood.

 Christ only preached in Judea, and in the language only of that country; but the apostles preached through the most of the then known world, and in all the languages of all countries.
 But let it be remarked that all this was done by the power of Christ; and I think it still more natural to attribute the greater works to the greater number of conversions made under the apostles’ ministry.

-[This passage is applicable to] not every individual soul that believeth on me; but some of those, particularly you that are my apostles, and shall be filled with the Holy Ghost in the days of Pentecost; you shall preach the gospel, and work miracles for the confirmation of the truth of the doctrine of it.
+[Jesus states that this scripture is applicable to] not every individual soul that believeth on me; but some of those, particularly you that are my apostles, and shall be filled with the Holy Ghost in the days of Pentecost; you shall preach the gospel, and work miracles for the confirmation of the truth of the doctrine of it.

 [You shall do] greater works than I have done: not more or greater miracles: the truth of that may be justly questioned; for what miracle was ever done by the apostles greater than that of raising Lazarus? . . .
 It is rather to be understood of their success carrying the gospel to the Gentiles, by which the whole world, almost, was brought to the obedience of the faith of Christ.